zo-repo/xendit-qa-assesment/readme.md

 # Xendit Hiring Assessment

+*Important: Please read all below before pulling this repo.*

 This is repo is to demonstrate the usage of automation testing framework using CucumberJs, Selenium, NightWatch-api and OCR technology.

 The reason of using OCR for this automation testing is because the target application to be tested is using canvas element, it which most automation framework like selenium doesn't have the ability yet to extract values from canvas.
 Therefore to overcome that problem, OCR text recognition is the best approach for this assessment.